For Parents & Families

 - Hydrocephalus

-- Imbalances in muscle tone (often called low or high muscle tone)
+- Hypotonia /Imbalance of muscle tone (often called low or high muscle tone)

 - Infants born prematurely